 Black History Month is an opportunity to honor the too-often neglected accomplishments of African-Americans in our nation.
-This February, Spring Arbor University will take this opportunity to recognize the accomplishments of many prominent African-Americans in history, specifically four of its own African-American alumni, as part of the month-long celebration.
+This February, Spring Arbor University will take this opportunity to recognize the accomplishments of many prominent African-Americans in history, specifically four of our own African-American alumni, as part of the month-long celebration.

 In 1920, Olive Johnson, a bright, ambitious young woman from Brantford, Ontario, arrived at Spring Arbor Seminary with $50 in her pocket and faith and courage in her heart.
 Johnson is long considered to be Spring Arbor’s first black student.